Marvel movies news and rumors: From Avengers to X-Men and more

 - Bokeem Woodbine has been cast as one of the film’s villains, the Shocker.

 - Michael Chernus will appear as Phineas Mason, aka the Tinkerer.
 Mason will be portrayed as a former Stark Industries employee personally fired by Tony Stark.
 Mason then goes on to create gadgets for supervillains, which will create the Vulture and bring Stark into the fold.

-- Zendaya will appear as Michelle, not Mary Jane as was initially reported.
-She will not be Peter’s love interest.
+- Zendaya will appear as a character named Michelle, not Mary Jane as was initially reported.

 - The character of Liz Allen may be Peter Parker’s love interest.

 - Michael Keaton has nothing but praise for the Marvel Studios and how they operate.

 - Despite rumors to the contrary, the character of Spider-Man and the movies released by Sony will remain connected to the MCU.
 The spinoff films like Venom, however, may not be.

 November 3, 2017